 Fingerprinting and Background Checks.
 The Johnson University faculty requires background checks for all senior level Psychology majors.
 Students are required to pay a fee (approximately \$60) to cover the cost of this requirement.
 Students may not enroll in PSYC 4951 Counseling Lab (JUTN only), PSYC 4914 Internship, or PSYC 4915 Advanced Internship until the background check is completed.
 Students convicted of a felony may not be eligible to be licensed to work in the mental health field, and they should discuss this with their advisor before continuing in the Psychology Major or applying to the Graduate Counseling Program.

 Graduation Requirements.
-To receive the BS in Psychology, students must be recommended by the SSBS program faculty for graduation.
+To receive the BS in Psychology, students must: